TomF4/URLShortener/README.md

 # URLShortener
 URL shortener:

-Take a URL
+Take a URL<br />
-Generate short id
+Generate short id<br />
-Store URL and id in db
+Store URL and id in db<br />
-When URL is used look up URL with ID passed and return URL
+When URL is used look up URL with ID passed and return URL<br />